 Remote work brings a different set of challenges—mentally, socially and physically.
 Yet a conscientious effort and organized planning can help you overcome these challenges.

 Camaraderie with your colleagues takes a different form.
-You may not expect to miss those office birthdays, impromptu coffee dates or farewell happy hours, but office events provide an opportunity to build relationships, team morale and commiserate over challenges or difficult projects.
-Regular video calls, team check-ins and virtual events, like those offered by Homployee Hub, can help replace in-person interactions.
+You may not expect to miss those office birthdays, impromptu coffee dates, or farewell happy hours, but office events provide an opportunity to build relationships, team morale, and commiserate over challenges or difficult projects.
+Regular video calls, team check-ins, and virtual events can help replace in-person interactions.